sarah11918/jbrains/src/content/docs/blog/breaking-through-your-refactoring-rut.md

     - Simple Design
     - Microtechniques
     - Refactoring
-# summary: >
+excerpt: >
-#    You understand the benefits of refactoring, but you still feel a
-#    strong impulse to rewrite larger pieces of your system.
-You believe
-#    that refactoring would be safer and more effective,
-#    but it feels too slow for you to choose to do it under the pressure
-#    of an industrial-strength situation.
+   You understand the benefits of refactoring, but you still feel a strong impulse to rewrite larger pieces of your system.
+You believe that refactoring would be safer and more effective, but it feels too slow for you to choose to do it under the pressure of an industrial-strength situation.
 What does that mean?
-What
-#    can you do?
+What can you do?
 # image: https://blog.thecodewhisperer.com/images/breaking-through-your-refactoring-rut/better-refactoring-through-chunking.png
 ---